CanFleet Delivery's Redesign

 • Revise Progress Bar: We updated the progress bar to give customers a clearer idea of the stages they can expect before receiving their product

-Going to Market
+Introducing CanFleet to the Market

 After incorporating stakeholder feedback and securing final approval, we moved CanFleet into development.
 Once launched, this made it possible to retire the old platform and provide our clients with a new solution to manage deliveries on their own.